vjspranav/cs3301_osn/mini-projects/mp1 .md

 - Your shell should support a ‘;’ or ‘&’ separated list of commands.
 You can use '**strtok**' to tokenize the input.
 - Your shell should account for random spaces and tabs when taking input.
 - The “;” command can be used to give multiple commands at the same time.
 This works similar to how “;” works in Bash.
-- '&' operator runs the command preceding it in the background after printing the process id of the newly created process. **(Refer to Specification x for more details on this)**
+- '&' operator runs the command preceding it in the background after printing the process id of the newly created process.
 ```jsx
 ./a.out
 <JohnDoe@SYS:~> vim      &